 - Supply chain complexity – Products passing through multiple intermediaries accumulate costs at each stage, while direct vessel-to-processor relationships can reduce markups

-- Market positioning – Yellowfin sits in the middle price range offering better quality than skipjack while remaining more accessible than bluefin, creating distinct market segments
+- Market positioning – Yellowfin sits in the middle price range, offering better quality than skipjack while remaining more accessible than bluefin

-These factors work together to create the wide price spectrum consumers encounter.
-Species availability, processing investments, and distribution efficiency all contribute to whether a tuna product ends up as a budget option or premium offering, directly impacting what you pay at checkout.
+Species availability, processing investments, and distribution efficiency all contribute to whether a tuna product ends up as a budget option or premium offering.

 How fishing methods affect tuna prices

-The way tuna is caught dramatically influences both quality and cost, with different methods creating distinct price points:
+The way tuna is caught dramatically influences both quality and cost:

-- Pole-and-line fishing – Can produce a high quality tuna through individual fish capture, reducing stress and damage, but requires rapid processing to maintain quality and food safety, since most vessels only chill in ice
+- Pole-and-line fishing – Produces high-quality tuna through individual fish capture, reducing stress and damage, but requires rapid processing to maintain quality and food safety

-- Purse seine operations – Offers efficiency by netting large quantities but can sometimes result in bruised fish, brine frozen on board, working well for skipjack but potentially compromising yellowfin meat quality due to stress
+- Purse seine operations – Offers efficiency by netting large quantities but can result in bruised fish, working well for skipjack but potentially compromising yellowfin meat quality

-- Longline fishing – Balances efficiency with quality through careful handling requirements, instant individual freezing at sea, of premium species like yellowfin and bigeye, falling between other methods in cost
+- Longline fishing – Balances efficiency with quality through careful handling and instant individual freezing at sea for premium species like yellowfin and bigeye

-- Labor intensity variations – Pole-and-line and longline requires skilled crews and hands-on work, while purse seine operations process larger volumes with fewer crew members per fish
+- Labor intensity variations – Pole-and-line and longline require skilled crews and hands-on work, while purse seine operations process larger volumes with fewer crew members per fish

-These fishing method differences explain why tuna from the same species can vary significantly in price.
-The investment in quality-focused fishing techniques translates directly to better products but also higher costs that consumers ultimately pay.
+These differences explain why tuna from the same species can vary significantly in price.
+Investment in quality-focused fishing techniques translates directly to better products but also higher costs.

 Why sustainable tuna costs more at checkout